gdiminneapolis/html-320-stylin-with-sass-project-files/exercise-10-theming.md

 $baseTextColor: #000 !default;
 ```

-## Create a dark theme

-Copy over the variables in the `light` theme to the `dark` theme, and
-comment them all out.

-Looking at the `light` colours, try to come up with a good set that will
-make the site have a dark theme, just by changing the variable values.

-For each variable you change, put it below the light variable line (that is commented out).
-This makes it clear what's changing, and makes it nicer than switching back
-and forth.

-You might find that some variables won't change.

 ## Create Modifiers for Color Components

 Extract the color settings in the various elements, objects, and components,
 and turn them into a set of theming components.
-Create a file
-`sass/components/_theme.scss` and put the Modifiers in it.

 For example, `body` in `_elements` would become: